JetBrains/teamcity-documentation/topics/powershell.md

 ## Error Handling

-Due to [this issue](http://connect.microsoft.com/PowerShell/feedback/details/777375/powershell-exe-does-not-set-an-exit-code-when-file-is-used) in PowerShell itself that causes zero exit code to be always returned to a caller, TeamCity cannot always detect whether the script has executed correctly or not.
+Due to the PowerShell issue that causes zero exit code to be always returned to a caller, TeamCity cannot always detect whether the script has executed correctly or not.
 We recommend several approaches that can help in detecting script execution failures:

 * _Manually catching exceptions and explicitly returning exit code_
 The PowerShell plugin does not use the cmd wrapper around `powershell.exe`.
 It makes returning the explicit exit code possible.